God Doesn’t Want Worship (Isaiah 1:13-14)

 God doesn’t want worship.
 He wants worshipers.
 He wants you to be his worshiper.
 No matter who you are today, whether you’ve ever worshiped God before or not, God invites you to become his worshiper today.

-Confession: we have often focused on the externals
+Lord, we confess that we have often focused on the externals.

 Help us to not focus as much on worship.
 Help us instead to become worshipers.